 Blue: dredging depth of 1 foot.

-The Lake Mallalieu Association (LMA) Board of Directors is proposing to remove up to 220,000 cubic yards of bottom material, with dredging depths up to 4-feet, from within a 100-acre area of northeast Lake Mallalieu and the adjacent Willow River channels.
+In 2023, the LMA Board of Directors proposed removing up to 220,000 cubic yards of bottom material, with dredging depths up to 4-feet, from within a 100-acre area of northeast Lake Mallalieu and the adjacent Willow River channels.

 In October 2023, the LMA Board contracted with Stantec Consulting Services (Stantec) for a "Dredging Feasibility Study and Preliminary Design" within a 100-acre area of northeast Lake Mallalieu and the adjacent Willow River channels.